fdel15/whiteboardingWednesdays/README.md

 ```
 WHY WE DO THIS

-To practice what it is like walking into a technical interview and not knowing what you will be asked.
+To practice what it is like walking into a technical interview and not knowing what
-By applying the same
+you will be asked.

 ```